dwilson-aruba/clearpass-api-php/README.md

 HTTP 403 Forbidden will be returned if the token is invalid or expired.

-This is the basic client_credentials authorization grant type.
+This is the basic `client_credentials` authorization grant type.
 Other grant types are possible with OAuth2; for details, refer to RFC 6749.

-For convenience, you can save the access token in the environment variable "access_token":
+For convenience, you can save the access token in the environment variable `access_token`:

     $ export access_token=9d368230c61fbe6e505e6da3e55447a401b47bf2
     $ ./cpapi.php --host clearpass.example.com GET /oauth/me